dorkodu/sage/sage.md

     > #### Note
     >
-    > The Sage Proposal does not focus on the client, and dictates no certain rules.
+    > This document does not focus on the client, and dictates no certain rules.
 However, we have built a web client with JavaScript, for our own needs.
 And it can be considered as a *“reference”* for the community.

-# <a name="conclusion">8</a> Conclusion
+# <a name="conclusion">7</a> Conclusion

 In this paper, we present Sage, which is in simple terms, a new way of data retrieval.
 We first give an overview, then introduce our design principles, concepts behind Sage; after that we dive deeply into the components, then share some notes you must read and understand before implementing specific versions of Sage.

 This paper can be interpreted as a whitepaper, or a proposal for the idea, or a not-officially-standardized specification.

-# <a name="references">9</a> References
+# <a name="references">8</a> References

 - **[Sage](https://libre.dorkodu.com/sage)**